okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/ApplicationApi.md

 # **UpdateApplicationUser**
 > AppUser UpdateApplicationUser (string appId, string userId, AppUser appUser)

-Update Application Profile for Assigned User
+Update an Application Profile for Assigned User

 Updates a user's profile for an application